 Cost by Plank Selection

-On the high end, there is luxury vinyl plank flooring, or LVP.
 Luxury vinyl planks have a thicker top layer that offers greater resistance to scratches and moisture.
 They better mimic wood or stone because the texture is inlaid in the material rather than printed on.
-The material is also available as luxury vinyl tiles for about the same price per square foot if you prefer that shape.
+The material is also available as luxury vinyl tiles for about the same price per square foot.
 Since this material is thicker than standard vinyl, the planks and tiles are easier to install.
+These floors are more commonly seen in higher-end homes.

 Cost by Square Footage

 Flooring material is priced by the square foot, so the more you need, the more you’ll pay.
+The cost per square foot for vinyl flooring varies by material and brand—some brands cost several times more for the same type of flooring.
 Here are some common price ranges for low-end and high-end vinyl plank flooring.

 Square FootageStandard Vinyl PlankLuxury Vinyl Plank